imp-sike/ahax/Readme.md

 - `hs-target`: The HTML element where the response will be displayed.
 - `hs-loader`: The HTML element used as a loader during the HTTP request.
 - `hs-interceptor`: The name of the function to be used as an interceptor for custom view updates.
+- `hs-headers`: Allow users to specify custom headers for their HTTP requests.  that takes a JSON object representing the headers to be sent with the request.

+### TODO

+1. **Request Headers (DONE)**: Allow users to specify custom headers for their HTTP requests.
+This can be achieved by introducing a new custom attribute like `hs-headers` that takes a JSON object representing the headers to be sent with the request.

+2. **Request Timeout**: Allow users to set a timeout for their HTTP requests.
+You can introduce a new attribute like `hs-timeout` to specify the maximum time allowed for the request to complete before it times out.

+3. **Success and Error Handling**: Implement custom attributes like `hs-success` and `hs-error` that take the names of functions to be executed on successful responses and error responses, respectively.
+This way, users can define custom handling logic based on the request outcome.

+4. **Request Interceptors**: Create a custom attribute like `hs-request-interceptor` that points to a function to be executed before the HTTP request is made.
+This interceptor function can be used to modify the request data or headers dynamically.

+5. **Response Interceptors**: Introduce a custom attribute like `hs-response-interceptor` that points to a function to be executed after the HTTP response is received.
+This interceptor function can handle the response data before it is passed to the view.

+6. **Data Binding**: Enable data binding for input elements.
+Users can set a custom attribute like `hs-bind` on input elements and specify the key that corresponds to the data to be sent in the request payload.

+7. **Response Validation**: Implement a custom attribute like `hs-validate` that takes a regular expression to validate the response data before updating the view.
+This can help ensure that the received data meets certain criteria before rendering it.

+8. **Request Cancellation**: Allow users to cancel an ongoing request by introducing a custom attribute like `hs-cancelable`.
+This can be useful in scenarios where users want to prevent a request from completing if certain conditions are met.

 ## License